qmul-rl/qmul-rl.github.io/index.md

 ## Research Interest

-Decision making and the action-perception loop with a specific interest in sparse rewards problems, macro-actions, multi-agent RL and the combinational action problem.
+Learning, inference and behaviour in the perception-action loop with a specific interest in model-based RL, sparse rewards problems and action advising.

 ## Reading Group